Welcome to Australia's first national community-based futures planning process

 In her testimony to the PJCHR Bronwyn Kelly suggested the need for a program of nation-wide engagement and collaboration for the development of a new Australian Constitution - one fit for a 21st century democracy where everyone has political equality.
 Dr Kelly submitted an outline of how that process may work.

 ACFP will continue to champion the introduction of such a process.
-Click here for the outline of the suggested National Collaborative Process for Development of a New Australian Constitution.
+Click here for information and updates on the National Collaborative Process for Development of a New Australian Constitution.

 Submission to Defence on reforming defence legislation - April 2023